 |DHE 250/250LC||Clinical Dental Hygiene III/Dental Hygiene III Clinical||7|

 |DHE 255/255LC||Clinical Dental Hygiene IV/Dental Hygiene IV Clinical||4|

 Required Support Courses

-* These science courses must have been completed within the last eight years with a combined average grade of B or better.
+**These science courses must have been completed within the last six years with a combined average grade of B or better.

-** Other general education requirements are fulfilled by required core and support courses: Communication Requirement - WRT 101 and 102 fulfill this requirement; Analysis & Critical Thinking - MAT 122 (or assessment), BIO 201IN and 202IN; Humanities and Social Science Requirement - SOC 101 fulfills 3 credits of this requirement; Computer and Information Literacy Requirement - CSA 100, 101 or CIS 100 fulfills this requirement; Special Requirements - SOC 101 fulfills this requirement.
+*** Other general education requirements are fulfilled by required core and support courses: Communication Requirement - WRT 101 fulfills this requirement; Social and Behavioral Sciences - SOC 101 fulfills this requirement; Mathematics or Science Requirement - MAT 142 fulfills this requirement; Other Requirement - PSY 101 fulfills this requirement; Special Requirements - SOC 101 fulfills this requirement.